tbarron/tbarron.github.io/index.md

  * Figure out what's going on with doiserv, identserv, doirecv

- * See if brew will install Emacs 24.X so I can use package.el and markdown-mode.el

  * Set up for blogging
    * mkdir _posts
    * cp jekyll.md _posts/2016-11-21-understanding-jekyll.md